 For subject registration, fill in the registration form, including first name, surname, date of birth, gender, menopause age, ethnicity, weight, and height [1].
 The software automatically calculates the age and body mass index [2].

-SCREEN: User filling in the registration form fields.

-SCREEN: Software displaying automatically calculated age and body mass index.
+SCREEN: User filling in the registration form fields, and the software displays automatically calculated age and body mass index.

 Now, select Femur for the femoral scan [1].
 A drop-down menu will automatically open.
 Select either Right or Left [2].

-SCREEN: User selecting Femur.

-SCREEN: Drop-down menu displaying options for Right or Left femur.
-User selecting Right or Left femur.
+SCREEN: User selecting Femur and then, from the drop-down menu, selecting Right or Left femur.

 Then, tap the Save button.
 After a few seconds, a live scan window will be shown [1].